jonathan-lee-devel/jonathanlee.io-v3/src/pages/projects/kavindra.md

 ---

 Currently developing an open-source SaaS product available for free at https://www.Kavindra.io.
-Intended to provide a cheaper and more performant alternative the popular software project planning software Jira.
+Intended to provide a cheaper alternative to popular website feedback platforms.